 - Overview of the definition of hate crime/legislation

 - Overview of the police investigation process

 - Understanding when and how to make a complaint about a police officer and challenging closed cases

-- Overview of court process and sentencing guidelines
+- Overview of the court process and sentencing guidelines.

 - Equality Act 2010

-Upon successful completion of the training programme, caseworkers are required to create a designated IRU email address.
-IRU staff will provide the newly onboarded caseworkers with the IRU Caseworker Handbook and Legislation Manual which must be read and understood before being paired with a legal supervisor for case allocation.
+Once a candidate has completed the training programme, caseworkers are required to create a designated IRU email address.
+IRU staff will provide the newly onboarded caseworkers with the IRU Caseworker Handbook and Legislation Manual, which must be read and understood before case allocation.

 Pro bono opportunities